ctrnh/ctrnh.github.io/portfolio.md

 ----
 ## Implementations for my personal understanding
 I like to reimplement algorithms or play with new concepts I learn to get a better understanding of their inner workings and subtleties.
-These repositories contain several algorithms that I have studied either in class, doing research or on my own.
+These repositories contain several algorithms that I have studied either in class (sometimes in group), doing research or on my own.

 * **[Machine Learning Algorithms](https://github.com/ctrnh/machine_learning_algorithms)**: